Knowledge hub

 What if follow-up is broken?

 We say so.
 Better ads do not fix slow response.
-We send you to CRM and automation work when that is the bottleneck.
+We send you to CRM and automation work when that is the issue.

 Should we do a growth audit first, or just run ads?